alessioborraccino/userkit/README.md

 - No third party dependencies needed, being the safest way to avoid having different versions of sub-dependencies with client projects.
 - Repository is intended not to be a singleton, due to the fact that it has no shared state to care about, but just a wrapper.
+- The class _UserRepositoryPlaygroundTests_ would not be shipped with the framework, i left it just to show how i was testing the framework while developing.

 ## Missing (due to time)